The future of commercial real estate has been saved

 For this RE prediction, experts of Deloitte Real Estate Consulting teamed up with the colleagues from the Deloitte Center for the long view.
 Using the innovative approach of Scenario Thining paired with Data Analytics, the following prediction shows what we believe will be the most likely scenario for the future of the commercial real estate industry:

-The current development of technologies in an era of digitization and automation, will lead to a massive disruption of the industry.
+The current development of technologies in an era of digitisation and automation, will lead to a massive disruption of the industry.
 Today’s job profiles will change as well in their demands as in the way the work is executed.
 Low-skilled, blue-collar workers without digital expertise will become obsolete to a significant extent.
 White collar-jobs will be more data-driven and often be performed remotely, changing the demand for office spaces, their fit-out and their infrastructure.
 Increasing gaps in the incomes of the educated working class and unskilled workers are likely to emerge.
 Due to that, new social concepts like unconditional basic income will be evaluated and implemented.
 This development will reshape the commercial real estate landscape fundamentally, changing the market players and their share of the real estate value chain.

 How we work

 The total amount of office square meters is likely to reduce, due to the tendency to work remotely, but people will still go to the office from time to time.
-The office spaces will be mainly downtown in fully modernized or newly built high-tech buildings, which are highly efficient and dedicated for to interaction and teamwork.
+The office spaces will be mainly downtown in fully modernised or newly built high-tech buildings, which are highly efficient and dedicated for to interaction and teamwork.
 It is where colleagues or business partners will meet to develop ideas and make direct social contacts.
 Public Transport and autonomous cars will reduce time effort to reach offices.

 How we shop

 The overall demand for retail real estate assets will further decline due to online shopping or even 3D-printing at home.
 Just-in-time logistics are standard; deliveries by drones are safe and fast.
 Logistics centers are located at the periphery of the city, releasing space for other uses in the city center.
-Luxury high street miles will probably still be existing, thanks to their leisure “see-and-be-seen”-function, but smaller retail shops in decentralized regions will see increased pressure.
+Luxury high street miles will probably still be existing, thanks to their leisure “see-and-be-seen”-function, but smaller retail shops in decentralised regions will see increased pressure.
 Shopping malls will need to develop more event-driven concepts that meet the demand of new customers, to experience rather than to shop.

 Who will earn money with real estate assets in the future?